danielfrg/s3contents/README.md

 ### Jupyter config

-Configure Jupyter to use s3contents as its storage backend.
+Configure Jupyter to use s3contents as it's storage backend.

 Edit `~/.jupyter/jupyter_notebook_config.py` by filling the missing values: